-Through its Investment Sub-Committee, the Trustee:
+Through its Investment Sub-Committee, the Trustee has:

-- Has received and reviewed quarterly manager voting summaries specifically highlighting situations where voting is different from that recommended by the proxy service provider. - Has received reports from its managers on how they have exercised their voting rights and how they have engaged with investee companies.
+- received and reviewed quarterly manager voting summaries specifically highlighting situations where voting is different from that recommended by the proxy service provider; - received reports from its managers on how they have exercised their voting rights and how they have engaged with investee companies.
 The Trustee holds the investment managers responsible for their decisions in the use of voting rights on all issues including remuneration policy.
+This is in keeping with the principles outlined in the Financial Reporting Council's (FRC's) UK Stewardship Code

+All of the managers were able to provide their annual voting data in the format suggested by the Pensions and Lifetime Savings Association and provide details about the most significant votes during the reporting period.

-This is in keeping with the principles outlined in the Financial Reporting Council's (FRC's) UK Stewardship Code by the Pensions and Lifetime Savings Association.
-In aggregate, the Trustee's managers were eligible to vote on 3170 shareholder resolutions over the year, and voted on 99.9% of these.
-While all of the managers employ a proxy voting service to vote and provide recommendations, the managers followed their own voting policies, voting against management recommendation on 5% of the votes and voting against the recommendation of their proxy service provider 19% of the time.
+In aggregate, the Trustee's managers were eligible to vote on 2242 shareholder resolutions over the year, and voted on 100% of these.
+While three of the four managers employ a proxy voting service to vote and provide recommendations, all of the managers followed their own voting policies.
+The three managers who employed a proxy voting service voted against the proxy advisor recommendation on 5% of the votes and in total the four managers voted against the management recommendation 13% of the time.
 We provide a summary below of the voting behaviours for each of the equity managers during the year as well as further detail on specific significant votes by each where the information was available.